Rawla Mandi: Chaks of Rawla mandi

-Rawla Mandi grampanchayat is divided into 5 chaks.
-These are 8 PSD B, 8 PSD A, 2 DOL, 1KPD A and 1 KDP B.Main town of Rawla Mandi is associated with 8 PSD B. Rawla Mandi grampanchayat is known as 8 PSD B.
+Rawla Mandi grampanchayat is divided into 2 chaks.
+These are 8 PSD B 1KPD A .Main town of Rawla Mandi is associated with 8 PSD B. Rawla Mandi grampanchayat is known as 8 PSD B.

-10 KD,30.A.S,9 PSD (A), 10 KPD and 4KPD are neighbouring grampanchayats of Rawla Mandi grampanchayat.
+10 KD,2KND,1KLM,6PSD-C, 4KPD are neighbouring grampanchayats of Rawla Mandi grampanchayat.

 History

 Timeline

 Anupgarh branch of IGNP canal: the history of Rawla begins with this canal.

 Rawla is not an old village.
 The Anoopgarh branch of the IGNP canal brought the waters of the Satluj and Beas rivers in 1967 and at that time some people opened their shops near the bridge built on the canal for labourers and farmers working on the canal site.The State Bank of India opened its branch on 7 May 1981.

 In 1982 a new grain market was established.
 Rawla began to expand and the golden period of Rawla began.
 On 19 August 1987, a number of illegal shops were demolished by the administration and people showed strong resistance.
 Earlier Rawla Mandi was a part of Rojari gram panchayat and in 1988 it was given grampanchayat status.
 Gangabishan Poonia was elected as first Sarpanch on 1 June 1988.
 Hardworking and dedication changed the life of the people of Rawla.